act-rules/act-rules.github.io/_rules/6cbcbe.md

 #### Passed example 7

-Has the same content but use different layouts:
+Pages have the same content but use different layouts:

 ```html
 <a href="/test-assets/6cbcbe/page1.html">Contact us</a>